How to Create a Project Communication Plan

 Here are some ideas to get started with:

-Communication is a two-way street!
+Successful communication is a two-way street!
 During this phase, clarify what is expected from the project team to move work forward.

 Depending on your project, you’ll need the following inputs from the team:

-4. Agree methods and frequency
+4. Agree on communication methods and frequency

 We’ve covered channels and timings for remote team communication in a previous section.

 Once you have agreed on these elements, you’ll need to agree on who is responsible for each channel.
+As the project manager, you’ll own the majority of communication activities.

 5. Measure success and improve